jivesoftware/jive-ios-sdk/README.md

 # Jive iOS SDK

+Do you want to build native iOS Jive apps?
+Here is the SDK to help you.
-iOS SDK build on top of https://devcenter.apps.jivesoftware.com/api/rest/
+This iOS SDK is build on top of REST API calls described [here] (https://devcenter.apps.jivesoftware.com/api/rest/)

-Make sure to update submodules after cloning:
+Make sure to update the submodules after cloning by executing:
 `git submodule update --init --recursive`

 # License